gurditsingh/hydeout/_posts/2021-01-09-apache-kafka.md

 # Kafka

 Kafka is everywhere these days.
-With the advent of Microservices, Big Data and distributed computing.
+With the development of Microservices, Big Data and distributed computing.
 Kafka has become a regular occurrence in architecture’s of every product.
 This is all well and great, but stripped down to its core, Kafka is a distributed, horizontally scalable, fault-tolerant commit log.

 ## Lets proceed with Kafka storage internals:
 Azuming you have some basic understanding about Kafka. we can start with two terms, Partition and Topic.

 ## Kafka Topic

 Kafka Topic caters the entire purpose.
 Kafka topics are really just a named feed or category of messages.
 One way to think of it would be to consider a mailbox.
 It's an addressable, referenceable collection point for messages that producers send messages to and consumers retrieve messages from.